 She also brings to the table years of experience in strategic planning and facilitative leadership.

 Hurley’s background in development and grant writing will be a great asset to the ICC, to increase the financial sustainability and growth of the ICC.
 She will focus on development of the ICC throughout Western New England and promote success and stability for generations to come.

 She is second-generation Irish who loves to hike and travel and is known to have made many stops in Ireland.
 She has one son.

 The Irish Cultural Center was established in 1999 to foster an appreciation of Irish culture in Western New England.
 The mission of the Irish Cultural Center is to cultivate a connection with Ireland, through the arts, culture, history, language, and heritage.
-The Center offers opportunities to engage in educational, travel, and social events that promote Irish culture.
+The Center, located at 429 Morgan Road in West Springfield, offers opportunities to engage in educational, travel, and social events that promote Irish culture.